enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 ### 2.1 Configure DNS records for Health Check

 We will creat additional subdomain prefix to configure health checks with `api-ir.` and `api-sg.`.
+(Please follow the naming.)

 **High-level instructions**